Countries of the Highly-Cited Researchers + [ 2026 Updated Information]

 Highly cited researchers 2024-2025 by country

 According to analyses, including data for the highly cited researchers 2024 by country (which often provides a strong indication for the upcoming highly cited researchers 2025 by country), the United States continues to lead the pack.
 Despite a gradual decline in its overall share since 2018, the U.S. remains home to the largest number of highly-cited researchers, demonstrating its enduring strength in research and innovation.
 Following closely, Mainland China has shown remarkable growth, rapidly increasing its share and solidifying its position as a major player in global research.
 The United Kingdom, Germany, and Australia consistently rank among the top countries with highly-cited researchers, showcasing robust academic ecosystems and significant contributions across various scientific fields.
 Other nations like Canada, the Netherlands, Hong Kong SAR, France, and Singapore also feature prominently in these global rankings, indicating their growing scientific influence.
+You can download the list of highly-cited researchers for the past 10 years from our website.

-H-index by country
+H-index ranking by country

 These rankings of highly cited researchers by country are typically based on the frequency with which researchers' publications are cited by their peers in scholarly journals indexed by leading databases such as Web of Science and Scopus.
 These platforms help identify the world's most cited researchers by analyzing millions of research papers over a decade, pinpointing those whose work falls into the top 1% by citations in their respective fields.
 For individual scholars, checking their highly cited researchers Google Scholar profile can provide a personal h index by country and a snapshot of their citation metrics, reflecting their individual impact.